Student Loan Debt Collection in Florida

 When Student Loan Debt Requires Asset Protection Planning

-Most borrowers with student loan debt do not need complex asset protection planning.
-The combination of Florida’s exemption framework and federal repayment programs addresses the majority of cases.
+Most borrowers with student loan debt do not need asset protection planning.
+Florida’s exemption laws and federal repayment programs address the majority of cases.

 Asset protection planning becomes relevant when the borrower has substantial non-exempt assets and faces a private student loan judgment, or when a borrower with federal debt has non-exempt wealth that a future federal judgment could reach.
 Non-exempt assets include non-retirement brokerage accounts, bank balances containing non-exempt funds, investment real estate, and individually owned business interests without charging order protection.